Calculating the impact of wage, sick time ballot measures on counties

 The Michigan Supreme Court recently issued a long-awaited opinion in Mothering Justice v.
 Attorney General, restoring the 2018 voter-initiated provisions from the Improved Workforce Opportunity Wage Act (“IWOWA”) and the Earned Sick Time Act (“ESTA”).

-While most counties currently have wage rates that exceed these levels for their regular full-time employees, these changes could impact a number of county part-time, temporary and /or seasonal positions.
+Although many counties currently have wage rates that exceed these levels for their regular full-time employees, these changes could impact a number of county part-time, temporary and /or seasonal positions.

 The ESTA mandates that all employees (full-time, part-time, temporary, and seasonal) accrue sick time at a rate of 1 hour for every 30 hours worked.
 Employees accrue up to 72 hours (unless employer selects a higher limit) of paid sick time in a year.
 Employees of “small businesses” (employers with fewer than 10 employees) accrue up to 40 hours of paid sick time and 32 hours of unpaid sick time each year.
 In either instance, employees carry over any unused sick time from year to year.
 However, employees cannot use more than 72 hours (paid or unpaid) per year.

-The ESTA also expands on an employee’s rights to when they can use sick time.
-It can be used for a variety of absences, including illness/injuries (to care for themselves and family members), in connection with domestic violence or sexual assault and for certain business and school closures.
+The ESTA also expands on an employee’s rights to use sick time.
+It can be used for a variety of absences including illness/injuries (to care for themselves and family members), in connection with domestic violence or sexual assault and for certain business and school closures.
 Further, the ESTA prohibits an employer from imposing requirements that an employee provide documentation, including doctor’s notes, to support a leave request unless the absence was for more than three days.
 Employers are also prohibited from “front-loading” paid sick leave.
 Employers must allow employees to accrue paid sick leave as they work.

 With the reimplementation of the IWOWA and ESTA, effective Feb.
-21, 2025, Counties and any other Michigan public and private employers should examine their current leave policies and make any necessary modifications needed to comply with the IWOWA and ESTA.
+21, 2025, counties and any other Michigan public and private employers should examine their current leave policies and make any necessary modifications needed to comply with the IWOWA and ESTA.
 To ensure compliance, employers should review:

 • Is the company/government a covered employer: the ESTA applies to all Michigan employers with at least one employee, except the federal government.